KarnB013/scamzeroed/README.md

 After seeing so many seniors in Canada being targets of scams, and the rise of the Canadian Anti-Spam Legislation, we wanted to build an app that informs the senior population of potential scams around them, especially those texts and URLs that pop up in social media feeds.

 **What it does?**
-Users input a body of text (with or without an URL) through our frontend, and keywords and any URLs are extracted from the text.
+Users input a body of text (with or without a URL) through our frontend, and keywords and any URLs are extracted from the text.
 Then, the keywords are then passed into a ML model built on top of the Naive Bayes classifier.
 This model scans the keywords, and takes the average score of the keywords to detect whether the input text is potentially a scam or not.

 **How we built it?**
 We used Anvil to build our frontend, and Python's pandas, numpy, and sklearn to build and train our ML model.
 Additionally, rake-ntlk was used to extract the keywords from the input text, with regular expressions used to extract the URLs.